Advertisement

 New EU travel rules - you might have heard of new EU travel rules - EES and ETIAS - that require extra border security and online visa waivers for some arrivals in France.
 It has now been confirmed that these will not be introduced until after the Olympics, reportedly at the request of the French government.

-READ MORE: EU confirms timeline for rollout of EES and ETIAS border systems
+READ MORE: How the EU's EES and ETIAS border systems will affect foreigners in France

 Air conditioning - If air-conditioning is important to you, bear in mind that it is not standard in Paris hotels, and is rare in apartments - if the details of your accommodation don't state that it is air conditioned (la climatisation), assume that it isn't.